-1. Name of victim requesting an emergency transfer: \\\\\\

-2. Your name (if different from victim's)

-3. Name(s) of other family member(s) listed on the lease:

-4. Name(s) of other family member(s) who would transfer with the victim:

-5. Address of location from which the victim seeks to transfer:

-- 6. Address or phone number for contacting the victim: - 7.
-Name of the accused perpetrator (if known and can be safely disclosed): - 8.
-Relationship of the accused perpetrator to the victim: - 9.
-Date(s), Time(s) and location(s) of incident(s):\\\\\

-10. Is the person requesting the transfer a victim of a sexual assault that occurred in the past 90 days on the premises of the property from which the victim is seeking a transfer?
-If yes, skip question 11.
-If no, fill out question 11.

-11. Describe why the victim believes they are threatened with imminent harm from further violence if they remain in their current unit.
+1. Name of victim requesting an emergency transfer: 2.
+Your name (if different from victim's) 3.
+Name(s) of other family member(s) listed on the lease: 4.
+Name(s) of other family member(s) who would transfer with the victim: 5.
+Address of location from which the victim seeks to transfer: 6.
+Address or phone number for contacting the victim: 7.
+Name of the accused perpetrator (if known and can be safely disclosed): 8.
+Relationship of the accused perpetrator to the victim: 9.
+Date(s), Time(s) and location(s) of incident(s): da .
+Is the person requesting the transfer a victim of a sexual assault that occurred in the past 90 ys on the premises of the property from which the victim is seeking a transfer?
+If yes, skip lestion 11.
+If no, fill out question 11. .
+Describe why the victim believes they are threatened with imminent harm from further blence if they remain in their current unit.

-12. If voluntarily provided, list any third-party documentation you are providing along with this notice: \\\\\\
+notice:

 This is to certify that the information provided on this form is true and correct to the best of my knowledge, and that the individual named above in Item 1 meets the requirement laid out on this form for an emergency transfer.
 I acknowledge that submission of false information could jeopardize program eligibility and could be the basis for denial of admission, termination of assistance, or eviction.

 Signature Signed on (Date)

-MODEL OWNER NOTIFICATION OF RIGHTS AND OBLIGATIONS
+EXHIBIT 16-5: MODEL OWNER NOTIFICATION OF RIGHTS AND OBLIGATIONS

-[Insert Name of Housing Provider] NOTIFICATION OF YOUR RIGHTS AND OBLIGATIONS UNDER THE VIOLENCE AGAINST WOMEN ACT (VAWA)
+[Insert Name of Housing Provider]

+NOTIFICATION OF YOUR RIGHTS AND OBLIGATIONS UNDER THE VIOLENCE AGAINST WOMEN ACT (VAWA)

-VAWA provides protections for Section 8 Housing Choice Voucher (HCV) and PBV applicants, tenants, and participants from being denied assistance on the basis or as a direct result of being a victim of domestic violence, dating violence, sexual assault and stalking.
+VAWA provides protections for Section 8 Housing Choice Voucher (HCV) and PBV applicants, tenants, and participants from being denied assistance on the basis or as a direct result of being a victim of domestic violence, dating violence, sexual assault, and stalking and human trafficking.